-Since I started working at Kino I started reading a lot of things I wouldn’t normally read, though.
+Since I started working at the store I started reading a lot of things I wouldn’t normally read, though.
 As I expected, it was a bit difficult to start on Homeland at first.
-But by the third chapter I was more comfortable with the new world I plunged into (I’m more into modern fantasy, stuff you can get into without having this entire new worlds/races/languages thrown at me) I was completely hooked.
+But by the third chapter I was more comfortable with the new world I plunged into (I’m more into low fantasy, stuff you can get into without having this entire new worlds/races/languages thrown at me) I was completely hooked.
 I never understood my brother’s obsession with drows and orcs.
-But Drizzt, I sympathized with.
+But Drizzt, I get.
 He’s really intriguing, I suppose, as a hero.
 Homeland just shows his history, how he came to be – a drow unlike any other, honorable amidst all the treachery that goes on in his society.

 After reading Salvatore, I decided I needed a short break and started on an old romance novel I found in the Malacca house – really a good place for treasure hunting, I found out we owned Jonathan Kellerman, Johanna Lindsey, and even Eric Van Lustbader hardcovers!
 And a book by Ian McEwan and a bunch of other authors I didn’t know anyone in my family read.
 Wonder who owned them.
 Anyway.
 Back to the book I found.
 It was Peggy Hanchar’s Lady of the Mist.
 I find it strange that right now I can’t seem to finish any of the more decent romances, like the better Nora Roberts books, but I can finish this within a few hours.
-Ah, well.
-Anyway, I enjoyed it.
-And I liked that it sort of addresses how people just go in that witch-hunt frenzy.
+I enjoyed it, and I liked that it sort of addresses how people just go in that witch-hunt frenzy.

 In the next book, Exile, he leaves his homeland to wander the underdark.
 There were parts that I didn’t feel like reading because I remembered the graphic novel too well.
 But it was as good a read as the first book.
 Salvatore’s writing makes me feel like I can see everything unfolding before me.
 I wondered if it’s really his storytelling or the fact that I read the graphic novels, so I’ll start reading the Icewind Dale books next week (probably) to see.
 But the battle scenes (something I find dreary to read, however exciting they may be in real life) are quite easy to read in this trilogy.

 I finished Sojourn, the third part of the trilogy, this evening.
 Here Drizzt left the underdark to live in the surface world.
 I thought it was pretty silly to do so without any knowledge of the human language, but he coped.
 It was getting predictable by this book – he comes by a settlement, they are prejudiced against him since he’s a drow, he proves that he deserves friendship, and makes friends as well as enemies.
 He learns new things about himself, makes the reader like him and get into his story even more.
 And then of course the cool battle scenes.
-Always the cool battle scenes. 🙂 I read the old Penguin book versions of the series; compared to the new “Legend of Drizzt” reprint these covers look dead ugly.
+Always the cool battle scenes. 🙂 I read the old Penguin book versions of the series; compared to the new “Legend of Drizzt” reprint (which are the covers I used in this post) these covers look dead ugly.
 Drizzt look so old in the pictures.
 And he’s pretty young for a dark elf!